digital-asset/docs.daml.com/docs/2.8.0/docs/app-dev/services.rst

 Use the **event query service** to obtain a party-specific view of contract events.

-The gRPC API is geared towards providing ledger streams to off-ledger components that maintain queryable state.
-This service allows for simple event queries without requiring any off-ledger components like the JSON API.
+The gRPC API provides ledger streams to off-ledger components that maintain a queryable state.
+This service allows you to make simple event queries without off-ledger components like the JSON API.

-The Event Query Service makes it possible to retrieve create and archive events associated with a contract id or contract key.
-This API will only return events where at least one of the requesting parties is a stakeholder of the contract.
-In the case where the contract is still active the ``archive_event`` will be unset.
+Using the Event Query Service, you can create, retrieve, and archive events associated with a contract ID or contract key.
+The API returns only those events where at least one of the requesting parties is a stakeholder of the contract.
+If the contract is still active, the ``archive_event`` is unset.

-In the case of contract keys, a number of contracts may have used the contract key over time.
+Contract keys can be used by multiple contracts over time.
 The latest contract events are returned first.
-To access earlier contract key events use the ``continuation_token`` returned in the ``GetEventsByContractKeyResponse`` in a subsequent ``GetEventsByContractKeyRequest``.
+To access earlier contract key events, use the ``continuation_token`` returned in the ``GetEventsByContractKeyResponse`` in a subsequent ``GetEventsByContractKeyRequest``.

-If there are no events that match the request criteria or the requested events are not visible to the requesting parties then an empty structure will be returned.
-This service can only return events associated with consumed contracts until they are pruned.
+If no events match the request criteria or the requested events are not visible to the requesting parties, an empty structure is returned.
+Events associated with consumed contracts are returned until they are pruned.

 .. note::